 Another type of business email compromise scam is where an account of an employee within the business has been compromised and the scammer begins contacting employees within the organisation from the compromised account.

 The problem is these kinds of BEC attacks bypass legacy email solutions.
 As the email comes from a trusted source, it is able to pass rule-based security controls without detection.

-In 2020 – at the height of the pandemic – account takeover fraud increased by 282% with losses totaling over $30 billion globally.
+In 2020 – at the height of the pandemic – account takeover fraud increased by 282% with losses totalling over $30 billion globally.

 Scammers do not rely solely on the information obtained through data breaches.
-With the increase in automation, bots having broadened the scope for scammers to attempt fraud across thousands of accounts quickly.
+With the increase in automation, bots have broadened the scope for scammers to attempt fraud across thousands of accounts quickly.

 Scamming through loyalty schemes is also trending as cyber criminals may target loyalty program accounts that are dormant.

 Loyalty points are just as good as cash and are less protected, providing cyber criminals with the opportunity to steal them, make purchases, and either sell the goods or exchange them for gift cards.